mhaslehner/classification-CNN-medical-Kaggle/README.md

 ### IV.
 Scripts

+The script `create_folders.py` creates the working (training, validation and test) directories (using the class CreateFolders) if they do not yet exist or reads in the images from the directories if they already exist.

-Run the script `project2.py` to .......
+Run the script `project2.py` to

-The script `create_folders.py` creates ....
+1) call the class CreateFolders
+2) instantiate the VGG16 model base
+3) extract the features from the pretrained model using `conv_base.predict()`
+4) define and train the densely connected classifier and train it on the labeled data
+5) plot the accuracy as a function of time

-After running `project2.py`, the file such as `Accuracy_VGG16_....` will be created, showing the graph ...
+After running `project2.py`, a .png file such as `Accuracy_VGG16_....` will be created, showing the graph.

-Remark:
+Remark: The present images - available on the Kaggle website - used for this CNN have a low resolution (150x150 pixels).
+Unfortunately, no images with higher resolution are available.
+The classification performance of the convolutional neural network might be increased by using images of higher resolution.

+An example of a 1000x1000 would look like this:

 ![cancerim](larger_pic.png)

+### Acknowledgements

+Thank you to JN Kather for making the dataset of colon carcinoma images available.